Sudan Tribune: Plural news and views on Sudan

 Kiir made the remarks at the end of his two-day state visit to Uganda.

 “Now the guns are almost silent.
 The forces that are still resistant are not a big threat.
-I welcome all those that are willing to return home to participate in the transitional government before the national elections that are underway for people to take decision on who is to lead them,” he said.
+I welcome all those that are willing to return home to participate in the transitional government before the national elections that are underway for people to take a decision on who is to lead them,” he said.

 Uganda hosts Africa’s largest refugee population – one and a quarter million people, with two-thirds having fled conflict in South Sudan.